zeroknowledgediscovery/zedwiki/journals/Readme.md

 https://www.cell.com/star-supplemental-information

+ The limit for the total number of supplemental items (figures + tables + additional SI items) is twice the number of main text items.

 + Supplemental figures with corresponding titles and legends and supplemental tables with corresponding titles and legends (non-Excel/CSV): combined in one PDF file: Titles should include “related to” info; legends are mandatory for supplemental figures but optional for supplemental tables